Judge blasts D.C. mayor’s coronavirus church shutdown

 A powerful photo filed by the church in a recent court brief captured the hypocrisy of the city, showing Mayor Bowser standing without a mask amid a tightly packed crowd of Black Lives Matter protesters in June, while refusing to allow outdoor religious services unless the numbers were limited.

-The city had said the church could instead meet outside the District, conduct services by radio, or have a limit on the number of people that could attend.
+The city had said the church could instead meet outside the District, conduct services by radio, or have a limit on the number of people that could attend to no more than 100.

-But Judge Trevor McFadden, a Trump appointee to the bench, said none of those met the church’s deeply held religious need to meet as a whole congregation.
+But Judge Trevor McFadden, a Trump appointee to the bench, said none of those met the church’s deeply held religious need to meet as a whole congregation, which before the pandemic meant nearly 1,000 people.

+He said the city may think its alternatives are good enough — but that’s not up to them to dictate.
+The church has a sincerely held belief about the centrality of a full communal gathering, and the city is hindering that.

+“It is for the church, not the District or this court, to define for itself the meaning of ‘not forsaking the assembling of ourselves together,’” Judge McFadden wrote, citing the scriptural passage from the New Testament’s Epistle to the Hebrews.

 And he said the city’s argument that the church should have acted sooner is undercut by records showing Capitol Hill Baptist Church had been negotiating for months to try to reach a solution — though had always insisted that the full congregation must be allowed to worship together.

-He ruled that Ms. Bowser’s pandemic rules violated the Religious Freedom Restoration Act, which requires any restriction on worship to be the most narrowly tailored possible.
+He ruled that Ms. Bowser’s pandemic rules violated the Religious Freedom Restoration Act, which requires any federal restriction on worship to be the most narrowly tailored possible.
+Because the District is a federal enclave still ultimately controlled by Congress, it is covered by the law.

 “The church has consistently represented that it will take appropriate precautions such as holding services outdoors, providing for social distancing, and requiring marks,” he wrote.
 “The District has not put forward sufficient evidence showing that prohibiting a gathering with these precautions is necessary to protect the public.”